 In addition to the super-expensive AirPods Max, Apple has three pairs of wireless buds – the AirPods Pro, AirPods (third generation) and AirPods (second generation).
 Here we pitch AirPods Pro vs AirPods 3 vs AirPods 2 to find which Apple true wireless earbuds are best for you.

 The original AirPods are no longer available.
 The AirPods 3 are like the AirPods Pro more so than the AirPods 2, but there are some distinct differences with each.
-AirPods are comfortably the best-selling true wireless earbuds in the world and the new AirPods 3 looks to hammer home that advantage – which is the best set of AirPods for you?
+AirPods are comfortably the best-selling true wireless earbuds in the world and the AirPods 3 has looked to hammer home that advantage – which is the best set of AirPods for you?

 The AirPods 2 have a longer stem design from the AirPods Pro.
 The AirPods 3 and AirPods Pro have shorter stems that look more discreet and less like a toothbrush head.
 All three of these sets feature Apple’s H1 chip at their heart.
 While the AirPods Pro are a little heavier and bulkier, the AirPods 2 and 3 are very compact, weighing just several grams per Pod.

 Setup for all three is very simple with Apple devices and they auto-connect – watch out for the device switching if you have several Apple devices on the go though.
 All can be used with non-Apple devices, too.
 The H1 chip also enables hands-free Siri on each of these sets of AirPods.